eafit-apolo/apolo-users/docs/source/software/applications/gatk4/4.1.0.0/index.rst

 Usage
 -----
-This section desribes the method to submit jobs with the resource manager SLURM.
+This section describes the method to submit jobs with the resource manager SLURM.

 #.
 Load the necessary environment.